BeelineJS/Core/README.md

 The observer enable the view to notify and listen to event from other views.

 ### events
+The events are caught at document level and distributes to all the views.
+User events are bounded by the component scope (`data-id`).
+By default all events are captured but this can be modified at the application constructor.
+The events being listened to can be modified dynamically.

-The 3 types of events handled are User, Document and Window.
+The 3 types of events handled are `User`, `Document` and `Window`.
 All events can be bounded in the init function:

 ```